vatesfr/xen-orchestra/backups.md

 You can now **be notified by emails** after the backup task is finished (scheduled "full backup", "snapshots" or "disaster recovery").

-To configure it, 2 steps.
+To configure it, 2 steps in the plugin section (in "Settings").
 First, add a list of recipient(s) for the notifications (in the plugin "backup-reports"):

 ![](https://xen-orchestra.com/blog/content/images/2015/11/backup-reports.png)